OliverGuzman/HabitApp/README.md

 ## What is it?

 This project focuses in the development of an app for habits.
 It allows to create, check off and complete habits with different periodicities.
-Additionally, it has a module that allows to analyze data from the current habits to provide an indeep view.
+Additionally, it has a module that allows to analyze data from the current habits to provide an in deep view.

 ## Structure